 The design, manufacture and marketing of our products involve certain inherent risks.
 Manufacturing or design defects, unanticipated use of our products, or inadequate disclosure of risks relating to the use of our products can lead to injury or other adverse events.
 These events could lead to recalls or safety alerts relating to our products (either voluntary or required by the FDA, Health Canada or similar governmental authorities in other countries), and could result, in certain cases, in the removal of a product from the market.
 A recall could result in significant costs, as well as negative publicity and damage to our reputation that could reduce demand for our products.
-Personal injuries relating to the use of our products could also cause delays in new product approvals.
+Personal injuries relating to the use of our products could also result in product liability claims being brought against us.
+In some circumstances, such adverse events could also cause delays in new product approvals.